smantic/blog/content/posts/slog.md

 ----

-There is one thing that I really like about x/slog is the ability to change the logging backend that it uses.
+There is one thing that I really like about x/slog which is the ability to change the logging backend that it uses.
 This means that slog.Logger can be a unifying logging interface (for structured logging).
-Something that go has struggled with for a long time.
+Something that go hasn't really had, as all the popular logging libraries express slightly different interfaces.

 This means I can write a library.
 Say a logging middleware.
 The logging middleware can accept a `*slog.Logger` as a dependency.
 And you can pass in whatever logger you want into slog's [New function](https://pkg.go.dev/golang.org/x/exp/slog#New), and pass me the resulting `*slog.Logger`.

 This will be useful for me at work, as I can write a wrapper around our company's logger.
-But here is an example that creates a handler wrapper around uber/zap.
+To illustrate this  here is an example that creates a handler wrapper around uber/zap.

 ```go
 type Middleware struct {